 Acceptances are made in the third week of March.
 You will be contacted by phone and/or email.
-You will receive an acceptance package with: letter of acceptance, tuition invoice, health form, map of UBC campus and an artist contract.
+You will receive an acceptance package with: letter of acceptance, tuition invoice, health form, map of UBC campus and an participant contract.

-You must read carefully and sign the Participant Contract, fill out the Health Form and send both back to us along with your tuition.
+You must read carefully and sign the Contract, fill out the Health Form and send both back to us along with your tuition.

 You will also be expected to familiarize yourself with and read this year’s four plays.
 You will need to bring a copy of each of the four plays with you to the Voice Intensive.
 We ask that you please bring and work from THE ARDEN SHAKESPEARE EDITION.
 (Available in libraries, theatre book stores and through Amazon)